0xOFenomeno/0xOfenomeno.github.io/about.md

 # [](#whoami) Whoami

 O Fenomeno, 22 yo, turkish & french cybersecurity enthusiast.
-I'm especially interested in offensive security (penetration testing, bug bounty, red teaming) but DFIR and threat intelligence are two defensive security topics which attract me.
+I'm especially interested in offensive security (penetration testing, bug bounty, red teaming), DFIR and Cyber Threat Intelligence.

-My aim is to integrate a company or a public organisation as a junior penetration tester.
-To take and pass certifications like eJPT, eJPTv2 and OSCP are also in my mind, I think  it's pretty soon for taking OSCP but I can't affirm that for eJPT, so it's possible that I take the eJPT or eJPTv2 exam in 2023.
+My aim is to integrate a company or a public organisation as a junior penetration tester, incident handler or threat hunter/threat intelligence analyst.
+To take and pass certifications like eJPTv2 or OSCP are also in my mind, I think  it's soon for taking OSCP but I can't affirm that for eJPT, so it's possible that I take the eJPTv2 exam in 2023.

-I also consider starting bug bounty very soon.
+I also consider starting bug bounty soon.

 ## Current position